ChuanMeng/RLT4Reranking/README.md

 ```

 #### 3.2.2 Train and infer Choppy, AttnCut and MtCut
-Run the following commands to train Choppy, AttnCut and MtCut on TREC-DL 19 (TREC-DL 20) and then infer it on TREC-DL 20 (TREC-DL 19):
+Run the following commands to train Choppy, AttnCut and MtCut on TREC-DL 19 (TREC-DL 20) and then infer them on TREC-DL 20 (TREC-DL 19), and train and infer them on Robust04 in a 5-fold cross-validation manner:
 ```bash
 retrievers=("original-bm25-1000" "original-splade-pp-ed-pytorch-1000" "original-repllama-1000" )
 metrics=("rankllama-1000-ndcg@10-eet-alpha-0.001-beta0" "rankllama-1000-ndcg@10-eet-alpha-0.001-beta1" "rankllama-1000-ndcg@10-eet-alpha-0.001-beta2" "monot5-1000-ndcg@10-eet-alpha-0.001-beta0" "monot5-1000-ndcg@10-eet-alpha-0.001-beta1" "monot5-1000-ndcg@10-eet-alpha-0.001-beta2")